Platelet Rich Plasma: A patient’s guide

 Is PRP right for me?

 PRP is generally considered when more conservative treatments — such as physical therapy, anti-inflammatory medications, and rest — have not provided sufficient relief.
 Talk with your provider about your treatment history, goals, and what the research currently says about PRP for your specific condition.
+PRP may not be the best fit for individuals with conditions that require the ongoing use of blood thinners or who have certain conditions that predispose them to low platelet levels.